Meticulous, curious and ambitious,

 Her third recording, Disaster Fantasies, is a fierce collection of original tunes that was independently released on CD and vinyl in Canada in 2010.
 It is described by music critics as "intelligent", "vivid", "brave", "masterful", "reckless" and "must-hear".

 Her fourth recording, i've been picking caruso's brain; i think i have the information we need to make a new world received ecstatic reviews in Canada, Europe and the UK, calling it "genius," "beautiful," "provocative," "unique," "remarkable," "profound," and comparing it to Bjork, PJ Harvey, Kate Bush, and Talking Heads.
 NBT Radio in Cologne, Germany, rated it the best album of the year out of 200 finalists, and Starship Overflow Radio in the UK called it "Brilliant...
 Superb in every sense of the word".

-Time Spent Swimming will be released on November 25, 2022.
+Time Spent Swimming was released on November 25, 2022.
 It marks Martin’s first turn as producer, and with it she has created something simultaneously exacting and expansive.
 It is an effervescent album about solitude, separation and desire, and it’s a tangible representation of Martin’s view of art as necessarily evolutionary, inspirational, and inclusive.